gngrwzrd/UIViewControllerStack/readme.md

 I built this to be able to quickly setup applications that look like a UINavigationController based application.
 But without so much (in my opinion) boiler plate code and setup times.

-I've successfully use this class in many iOS apps, it's super useful and very quick to setup.
+I've successfully used this class in many iOS apps, it's super useful and very quick to setup.
 You can easily get a navigation based application setup with little work.

 ## UIViewControllerStack Object